skybrian/bot-typist/README.md

 A: No, and that's intentional.
 Since there's no sandbox, I think it's a bit too risky.
 Instead, you can run the cells it inserted yourself, hopefully after reading them.

-You can achieve a similar effect as Code Interpreter by running the cells yourself and then getting another reply from the bot.
-If there's an obvious error, you don't need to say anything more.
-Cell output including any errors will be included in the prompt.
+You can achieve a similar effect as Code Interpreter by running the cells yourself.
+If the code failed with an error, you don't need to say anything, just send it to the bot.
+The cell's outputs, including any errors, will be included in the prompt.
 GPT4 will see it, apologize, and try to fix it.
 It's a little less magical, but this is what Code Interpreter is doing anyway.

 Then you can delete the mistaken code and the apology if you like.
-That will conserve context window and money as the conversation gets longer.
+That will conserve context window (and money) as the conversation gets longer.

 Another good thing about doing it this way is that GPT4 won't read Python output and lie to you about it.
 Normally it's better to read it yourself.
 If it's surprising or confusing, you could ask questions about it, though.